Hookyns/dotnet-rjdev-core/RJDev.Core.DependencyInjection/README.md

 DependencyInjection module of RJDev.Core library.

 ## InjectableAttribute
 The `Injectable` attribute is used for registration of default implementations.
-No need to write thousands lines of default implementation registrations somewhere across project.
-Speeds up creating a lot of classes.
+No need to write thousands of lines of service registrations across projects.
+Sure you can do some kind of matching by convention (like register all "*Service" classes), but it's not always possible.
+I personally do not name everything XxxService.
+I prefer specific names like XxxProvider, XxxManager, XxxClient, XxxReader, XxxBuilder, XxxMapper, XxxValidator, XxxDecorator, XxxAdapter, XxxPublisher, XxxConsumer, XxxProcessor, XxxDispatcher, XxxChannel, XxxRouter, XxxGenerator, XxxProducer, etc.
+So in this case, I would have to write a lot of registrations.

 ```c#
 interface ISomeService